 - Landesa conducts field research to measures the benefits, costs, and risks of allocating micro-plots to women agricultural laborers and their families.

-West Bengal was one of Landesa’s initial focus areas in India.
-Our work began there in 2001 with a 500-household survey finding the benefits of homestead plots for the rural poor.
+Landesa’s work in West Bengal began in 2001 with a 500-household survey to identify and understand the benefits of homestead plots for the rural poor.